-Air Quality: The owner or his agent will be required to follow best management practices to control for dust and odors & will consult with the Great Basin Air Pollution Control District to minimize potential air quality effects from the hemp crop's VOC emissions (Terpenes).
+Air Quality: The owner or his agent will be required to follow best management practices to control for dust and odors & will consult with the Great Basin Air Pollution Control District to minimize potential air quality effects from the cannabis crop's VOC emissions (Terpenes).

 Geology & Soils: The owner or his agent shall consult with the Inyo County Environmental Health Department and use portable toilets to manage sewage waste; the toilets will attached to two available trailers that will return weekly to a company contracted RV dump station, in San Bernardino County, to dispose of sewage.
 No underground waste disposal system is planned at this site.
+When the processing building is constructed, the owner shall work with the Inyo County Environmental Health & Building and Safety Departments to appropriately manage its septic system.

-The 30-day public & State agency review period for this Draft Mitigated Negative Declaration will expire on August 10, 2019.
+The 30-day public & State agency review period for this Draft Mitigated Negative Declaration will expire on September 7, 2019.
 Inyo County is not required to respond to any comments received after this date.